Sheet Music

 Catalogue

-Sheet music, 128 pages, 1995
+Sheet music, 7 pages, plus audio CD

-Sheet music, 8 pages,
+Sheet music, 5 pages

-Sheet music, 4 pages,
+Sheet music, 7 pages

 • Jascha Heifetz Favorite Encores

-Sheet music plus 2-disc audio CD,
+Sheet music plus 2-disc audio CD

 Jascha Heifetz great violinist of the 20th century, was renowned for his encores, and here is an incredible collection of these exciting pieces.
 Your accompanist is the well-known accompanist of Mischa Elman for many years, Joseph Seiger.
 In 1999, brilliant violinist Daniela Stereva added her talents for the complete versions heard in this edition.